davehastings/ChooseADo/README.md

 # User Stories

-As a user, I want to be able to search the app by hairstyle As a user, I want to be able to find hairstylists who specialize in my hairstyle As a user, I want to be able to edit my profile
+As a user, I want to be able to search the app by hairstyle <br>
+As a user, I want to be able to find hairstylists who specialize in my hairstyle <br>
-As a user, I want to be able to click on a stylist and see their profile As a user, I want to be able to signup to be featured on the app As a user, I want to be able to login to my account
+As a user, I want to be able to edit my profile <br>
+As a user, I want to be able to click on a stylist and see their profile <br>
+As a user, I want to be able to signup to be featured on the app <br>
+As a user, I want to be able to login to my account <br>
-As a user, I want to be able to see reviews on the stylists profile As a user, I want to see stylists based on distance from me
+As a user, I want to be able to see reviews on the stylists profile <br>
+As a user, I want to see stylists based on distance from me <br>

 # Stack